Navigating ADHD and the Urge to Interrupt People

 ADHD and Interrupting People: FAQs (Frequently Asked Questions)

-Do people with ADHD tend to interrupt people?
-Why does it happen?
+Do people with ADHD tend to interrupt others?

 Yes, talking over others in conversations can be a common behavior among people with ADHD.
 It's not due to rudeness or a lack of interest - usually, it's because their brains are processing a multitude of thoughts, feelings, and ideas at a rapid pace.
 Because of this, individuals with ADHD can find it hard to focus exclusively on what the other person is saying.
 Their minds might drift, or they get excited and eager to share their thoughts, leading them to interrupt.
 This ADHD tendency has been medically reviewed and recognized as part of the condition's symptomatic behaviors.